What programming language should you use with the Raspberry Pi?

 But no pain, no gain, right?

-Once you’re familiar with how C/C++ works, you’ll start reaping the benefits.
+Once you’re familiar with how C or C++ work, you’ll start reaping the benefits.
 As the Raspberry Pi isn’t a very powerful computer by today’s standards, being able to write efficient code will help you get the best performance out of its limited hardware.

-When the Raspberry Pi Pico boards came out, I had to write about setting up the Pico for Python and C/C++.
+When the Raspberry Pi Pico boards came out, I had to write about setting up the Pico for Python and C and C++.

 Python was super easy.
 Download Thonny.
 Plug in Pico.
 Flash MicroPython.
 Done.